plausible/docs/docs/webflow-integration.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Here's how to add Plausible Analytics to your Webflow site and also set up the tracking of custom events such as button clicks and form submissions.
+Here's how to add Plausible Analytics to your Webflow site and set up tracking of custom events such as button clicks and form submissions.

 ## How to add Plausible to your Webflow website

-You can use the "**[Custom Code](https://university.webflow.com/lesson/custom-code-in-the-head-and-body-tags)**" feature in Webflow to add Plausible Analytics tracking code to your Webflow website.
-Site-wide JavaScript code injection is a premium Webflow feature so you need to upgrade your Webflow account to a paid subscription plan.

 Here's how to add Plausible to your Webflow website:

-* On your project's page, click on the webflow logo ("**W**") in the left-hand side menu and choose "**Project Settings**"
+* On your project's page, click on the webflow logo ("**W**") in the left-hand side menu and choose "**Project Settings**".

 <img alt="Add custom code to Webflow" src={useBaseUrl('img/add-custom-code-to-webflow.png')} />

+* You can use the "**[Custom Code](https://university.webflow.com/lesson/custom-code-in-the-head-and-body-tags)**" feature in Webflow to add Plausible tracking code to your Webflow website.
+Site-wide JavaScript code injection is a premium Webflow feature so you need to upgrade your Webflow account to a paid subscription plan.

 * Choose "**Custom Code**" from the menu and [paste your Plausible snippet](https://plausible.io/docs/plausible-script) in the "**Head code**" section.
-Your Plausible tracking script code will look something like this (your exact code will be shown on the JavaScript snippet page):
+Your Plausible tracking script code will look something like this (your exact code will be shown on the JavaScript snippet page in your Plausible account):

 ```html
 <script defer data-domain="yourdomain.com" src="https://plausible.io/js/script.js"></script>